Why is Trying to Get Pregnant So Hard?

 A recent study found that stress activates hypothalamic-pituitary-adrenal (HPA) axis in women, which does affect the female reproductive system.
 The breakdown: the corticotropin-releasing hormone (CRH) hinders the hypothalamic gonadotropin-releasing hormone (GnRH) secretion, and glucocorticoids prevent pituitary luteinizing hormone (LH) and ovarian estrogen and progesterone secretion.
 Stress can interfere with your menstrual cycle, which can delay your ovulation.

 So, if you have been tracking your ovulation, but find you are stressed, your tracking may be off.
 You may try to conceive when you’re not fertile.
 Keep in mind, negative or positive stress can impact your reproductive system.
 When trying to get pregnant, experts suggest keeping anxiety and all stressors to a minimum.
-Meditation, yoga or therapy are just a few ways to reduce stress.
+Meditation, yoga, acupuncture or therapy are just a few ways to reduce stress.

 Weight Gain or Loss